colonistio/Handbook/09 daily-updates.md

 - Reviewed and approved [PR issue name #13655](https://github.com/colonistio/katan/pull/13655) (45min)

 **3. Insights (most important part):**
+> *(What did you learn?)*
+> Please focus on concrete steps or changes that could directly improve the platform or company.
+> Avoid personal or general learnings unless they have a clear and practical impact on Colonist.
+> Format: “I realized/learned A, then did B to improve Colonist.
 ❌ Wrong (no value to Colonist):
 "Today I learned the history of Colonist."